-Other Factors 5.
-Racism and sensitivities in local 5.1 Link with BSO Equality staff.
-Name Redacted ne Redacted Ongoing Exploratory meetings consider anti-racism communities.
-Equality BSO messages eg during Good Relations Week 14-21 September.
+Other Factors 6.
+Racism and sensitivities in local communities.
+5.1 Link with BSO Equality staff.
+Janice Armstrong Ciara O'Hanlon Equality BSO Ongoing Links with BSO to consider anti- racism actions and messages.
 Actions to be confirmed.
-6. Data collection, Ethnic and Nationality monitoring.
+7. Data collection, Ethnic and Nationality monitoring.
 6.1 Work with partners to continue to raise the issue of ethnic monitoring.
+Maurice Meehan Ongoing Ethnic Monitoring paper written November 2020.
+Maurice to share with senior managers.
 Trust Roma Group and PHA internal PHA group.
 Ongoing Issue raised at silver, DoH regarding ethnic monitoring in hospitals.
 Data important for second surge planning.
-Name Redacted July 2020 Mapping of BAME groups and those who work in food production (Appendix G).
-Traveller Forum Task Group, Long Health Lives linking with NISRA regarding ethnic monitoring.
-Ongoing Meeting planned 6 th August.

-7. Support those with no recourse to public funds and those experiencing poverty.
+Ciara O'Hanlon, Deirdre webb, Diane Anderson Completed Mapping of BAME groups and those who work in food production September 2020 (Appendix G).
+Traveller Forum Task Group, Long Health Lives linking with NISRA Ongoing Messages disseminated through Regional Traveller Forum members and onward sharing. regarding ethnic monitoring.
+Census March 2021 - promotion of participation of Ethnic Minority communities, including Travellers, in Census.
+Links made with NISRA.
+8. Support those with no recourse to public funds and those experiencing poverty.
 7.1 Highlight issues around poverty which is a disincentive for testing, selfisolation and quarantine requirements following travel.
 HI Staff TBC Ongoing Paper on Poverty and the role of HI presented to HI Heads to agree the role of HI.

 Link with TEOs, Racial Equality Unit and Government Departments i.e. DFC, Finance etc 7.2 Resources available for those who need to self-isolate e.g. food parcels Support from NIHE if required for additional housing.
-Link with Nursing Colleagues - Name Redacted and community partners.
+Link with Nursing Colleagues - Deirdre Webb and community partners.
 Ongoing Nursing meet with NIHE to discuss issues around the Homeless - BAME to be included in these conversations.
-Links with C & V sector August/ September Following meeting with C & V on 27/7/2020 community partners to come together to make an application to obtain funding to pilot funding to support the Roma, east Timorese and Refugees and Asylum seekers.
-8. Supporting Vulnerable groups to register with a GP.
+Links with C & V sector.
+Ongoing Link with colleagues in BAME meeting (previously called Roma) which meets once a fortnight.
+9. Supporting Vulnerable groups to register with a GP.
 8.1 To ensure that these target groups are supported to register with a GP.
-Name Redacted Ongoing July 2020 NINES (Northern Ireland New Entrant Service) staff returning to posts from re-deployment due to Covid-19.
-Health assessments and support to register with GPs to recommence.
+Janice Armstrong Ongoing Ongoing work of NINES - staff returned to posts September 2020 following re-deployment (due to COVID-19).